 It’s early days — we only just posted the thing – but we’re getting lots of hits, some really good comments – and downloads of the Content Marketing Workbook and B2B Marketing Manifesto are spiking again.
 It’s like B2B Viagra.

 Don’t just relegate your latest content piece to the dusty digital shelf.
 Give it a new spin, a quick squeeze and a zotz of energy.

-More Project Open Kimono, in which Velocity exposes itself to the elements:
+More Project Open Robe, in which Velocity exposes itself to the elements: